JoshMermel/JoshMermel.github.io/_posts/2020-12-20-solving-cofortress.md

 through it a few time.

-When it comes to returning cofortress to its solved shape, the procedure is similar.
-Make turns on different faces until the shape space is solve - or find your state on bandaged-cube-explorer and follow the path to the shape-solved state.
+When it comes to returning cofortress to its solved shape, the procedure is similar to the scramble.
+Put both 1x1x3 blocks on the same face, then follow the "half turn, half turn, quarter turn" sequence until both are solved relative to the centers.

 Edge Orientation
 ================